drift-labs/driftpy/README.md

 ### Updating the `drift-core` subtree

 - This repo pulls in the main Drift repo using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
-Follow that linked tutorial if you want to see how it was done or update the repo.
+Follow that linked tutorial if you want to see how it was done.

+The short answer:
+`git subtree pull --prefix drift-core drift-protocol master --squash`